myrmlbst/myrmlbst/README.md

 # :wave: Hi there, I'm Myriam
 I'm a third year computer science student with a passion for developing robust software that facilitates our every day lives.
-My expertise lies in full-stack development for both web and mobile apps using JavaScript, React.js, Node.js, React Native, etc.
+My expertise lies in full-stack development for both web and mobile apps using TypeScript, React.js, Node.js, React Native, etc.
 I'm also curious about and experienced in the field of artificial intelligence, natural language processing, and computational linguistics.
+I can speak 3 languages fluently (English C1, Arabic C1, French B2), and am currently learning my fourth and fifth.

 ## Tech Stack
 ### 💻 Web & Mobile Development:
-- 🛠 Languages and Frameworks: JavaScript, TypeScript, HTML/CSS, TailwindCSS, React.js
+- 🛠 Languages and Frameworks: JavaScript/TypeScript, TailwindCSS, React.js
-- 🌐 Databases and Backend: MongoDB, Express.js, Node.js, PostgreSQL, mySQL
+- 🌐 Databases and Backend: Node.js, PHP, and various SQL db's
 - 📱Mobile Applications: Swift (iOS), React Native (Cross-Platform)

 ### 🤖 Artificial Intelligence:
-- 🐍 Python, Pandas, TensorFlow, Scikit
+- 🐍 Python + Pandas, TensorFlow, Scikit
-- 📄 Currently learning more frameworks for AI and machine learning
+- 📄 Currently learning more libraries & frameworks for AI/ML

 > Some additional technologies I've delved in on the side: C#, .NET, Assembly, Java, MATLAB